And Submit Reviews For Removal

 You select it and a box that says, “I don’t like this review”, you select it:

 Then you get two options:

 If you choose the first option, it is submitted to Facebook, and they review it.
 If you select the second option, you are presented with another set of options related to the Facebook Community Standards.
 Here is a link to the Facebook community standards.

-When you select any of the above options, you are walked through a series of check boxes related to the type of violation.
-For instance, if you select “It’s harassment or hate speech” you are presented with the following addtitional options:
+When you select any of the above options, you are walked through a series of checkboxes related to the type of violation.
+For instance, if you select “It’s harassment or hate speech” you are presented with the following additional options:

 For Facebook, the reporting method seems more limited versus Yelp.

 But, Facebook does give you the option to ban the user from your page or to hide all from the user as seen below.
 In our experience, when you ban the user while the review is still there (and factored into your rating score), you cannot see the review anymore which is a good option.